Debates about the relative merits of passive investing too frequently lump equities and fixed income together

-But with just over 9,000 individual bond issues on its roster, the Barclays U.S. Aggregate Bond Index is likely too large, fragmented and illiquid to make index replication a reality.
+But with just over 9,000 individual bond issues on its roster, the Bloomberg U.S. Aggregate Bond Index is likely too large, fragmented and illiquid to make index replication a reality.
 Add to that the fact those 9,000 bonds regularly change, as old issues mature and new issues are added, and it’s easy to see where the headaches for index replicators

 In addition, passive investment strategies typically seek to provide a return equal to an index.
 However, exact replication of index returns is impossible because they don’t include trading costs, fees, or taxes among other considerations.
 Instead, passive funds may “sample” the index by buying a subset of the underlying securities in an index and trading those securities in order to stay aligned with the index.
 Obviously, transaction costs, differences in weights and choice of sample can all influence the accuracy of a passive investment

 Even if bond index replication were possible with the same precision that equity index replication is, investors may well end up with a portfolio that includes unintended exposures because of some key differences in how typical stock and bond indexes are constructed.

 - Many equity indexes (e.g., the S&P 500® Index) are constructed on a sort of meritocracy basis: the market capitalization of their constituent companies dictates the weight each company represents in the index.
 As a result, over time, the best performing stocks within the index represent a larger percentage of the index while the poor performers decrease as a fraction of the index.